-- (A) The applicant shall provide written notice by letter, certified mail, return receipt requested, to the following people: - (1) Property owners adjacent to the CAFO production site and property owners adjacent to manure spreading sites; - (2) The County Judge of the county where the CAFO production site and any manure spreading site is located; - (3) Mayors of incorporated municipalities within ten (10) miles of the CAFO production site; and - (4) The superintendent of the school district that serves the CAFO production site. - (B) It shall be the applicant's responsibility to retain return receipts for the active life of the permit. - (C) ADEQ shall provide the contents of the written public notice distributed by the applicant in a form letter made available to the applicant. - (D) The form letter shall include, at a minimum, the following:
+- (A) The applicant shall provide written notice by letter, certified mail, return receipt requested, to the following people: - (1) Property owners adjacent to the CAFO production site and property owners adjacent to the manure spreading sites; - (2) The County Judge of the county where the CAFO production site and any manure spreading site is located; - (3) Mayors of incorporated municipalities within ten (10) miles of the CAFO production site; and

-- (1) Notice of the proposed CAFO, including the address of the production site, and the name of the applicant and farm; - (2) An explanation of the thirty-day public comment period and the right to comment; - (3) The telephone number of a person to contact at ADEQ with questions; - (4) Directions to ADEQ's website, including directions regarding how an interested party may submit his or her name to receive electronic notification of notices of intent for coverage under the CAFO general notifications regarding the sought-after CAFO permit; and - (5) All letters shall include the certified mail, return receipt number. - (E) The applicant shall publish notice one (1) time of the proposed CAFO in the paper of the largest circulation in the county of the CAFO production site.
-ADEQ shall determine the form of that notice, and determine the proper paper for publication. - (F) The applicant shall post a sign measuring at least two-feet-by-three-feet (2' x 3') (2' x 3') on a public road nearest the entrance to the CAFO production site.
+- (4) The superintendent of the school district that serves the CAFO production site. - (B) It shall be the applicant's responsibility to retain return receipts for the active life of the permit. - (C) DEQ shall provide the contents of the written public notice distributed by the applicant in a form letter made available to the applicant. - (D) The form letter shall include, at a minimum, the following: - (1) Notice of the proposed CAFO, including the address of the production site, and the name of the applicant and farm; - (2) An explanation of the thirty-day public comment period and the right to comment; - (3) The telephone number of a person to contact at DEQ with questions; - (4) Directions to DEQ's website, including directions regarding how an interested party may submit his or her name to receive electronic notifications regarding the sought-after CAFO permit; and - (E) The applicant shall publish notice one (1) time of the proposed CAFO in the paper of the largest circulation in the county of the CAFO production site.
+DEQ shall determine the form of that notice, and determine the proper paper for publication. - (F) The applicant shall post a sign measuring at least two-feet-by-three-feet (2' x 3') on a public road nearest the entrance to the CAFO production site.
 The sign shall be clearly legible and conspicuous in such a manner that passersby can clearly see from the public road the applicant's requirements set forth in this section.
-ADEQ will prescribe the sign's minimum requirements which, at a minimum, will contain the same information as that which ADEQ requires the applicant to publish in the paper.
-The sign shall be posted prior to any submittals to ADEQ submittal of an NOI and shall remain in place until thirty (30) days following ADEQ approval. - (G) Applicants for a CAFO general permit must certify compliance with the public notification requirements in subsections (A)--(F) of this section when submitting the Notice of Intent (NOI) and Nutrient Management Plan (NMP) to ADEQ.
+DEQ will prescribe the sign's minimum requirements which, at a minimum, will contain the same information as that which DEQ requires the applicant to publish in the paper.
+The sign shall be posted prior to any submittals to DEQ and shall remain in place until thirty (30) days following DEQ approval. - (G) Applicants for a CAFO permit must certify compliance with the public notification requirements in subsections (A)-(F) of this section.

-CHAPTER THREE 3: LOSING STREAM SEGMENTS
+Chapter 3 : LOSING STREAM SEGMENTS

-Reg.Rule 6.301 Effluent Discharges to Losing Stream Segments
+Rule 6.301 Effluent Discharges to Losing Stream Segments

-- (A) In addition to all applicable effluent standards and conditions required by State and federal laws, rules, and regulations, wastewater discharged to losing stream segments shall comply with subsections (B) through (E)(D) below. - (B) For purposes of this regulationrule, a "losing stream segment" is defined as a stream segment which, that beginning at the point of existing or proposed discharge and extending two (2) miles downstream, contribute loses thirty percent (30%) or more of its flow at a 7Q10 flow or one (1) efs cubic feet per second (cfs), whichever is greater, through natural processes such as permeable subsoil or cavernous bedrock into an aquifer.
+- (A) In addition to all applicable effluent standards and conditions required by State and federal laws, rules, and regulations, wastewater discharged to losing stream segments shall comply with subsections (B) through (D) below. - (B) For purposes of this rule, a "losing stream segment" is defined as a steam segment that beginning at the point of existing or proposed discharge and extending two (2) miles downstream, loses thirty percent (30%) or more of its flow at a 7Q10 flow or one (1) cubic feet per second (cfs), whichever is greater, through natural processes such as permeable subsoil or cavernous bedrock.
 If the topography, geology, flow data, or other stream-specific information indicates that a stream may be a losing stream, then the stream segment should be presumed to be a losing stream unless a specific evaluation is made of the stream that concludes the stream segment is not a losing stream.